 One of Storyville's most significant cultural contributions was its role in early jazz history.
 Musicians performed regularly in the district's saloons and brothels, entertaining patrons and refining what would become one of America's most influential musical genres.

-Legendary musicians such as Jelly Roll Morton and Louis Armstrong were connected to the broader Storyville era, helping cement New Orleans’ reputation as the birthplace of jazz and a vibrant hub for working girls.
+Legendary musicians such as Jelly Roll Morton and Louis Armstrong were connected to the broader Storyville era, helping cement New Orleans' reputation as the birthplace of jazz.

 For deeper historical context, visit: